ArcticCodeMonkeys/Ritual/docs/RSLang.md

 - Duration: Triggers after a certain amount of time
 - Capacity: Triggers after a certain amount of space is consumed in a given folder
 - Quantity: Triggers after a certain amount of files are in a given folder
+- NewFile: Triggers after a new file appears in a directory

 Conditions List:
 - File Query: Get information about a file, compare it.